-The higher power with a faster pullback - 55W at 5 s/cm (Figure 3) - would be the most appealing, although all of these produced the same results.
+A higher power with a faster pullback - 55W at 5 s/cm (Figure 3) - or even 60W ant 6 s/cm or 75W at 4 s/cm - would be the most appealing, although all of these produced the same results.
+Again, although excessive carbonisation was found in the EVLA tract at 40W and 8s/cm pullback, it was not found in the EMWA tract, making it a viable, but slower, alternative.